Ryan-Martin22/Quizee-Rascal/README.md

 4. As a user i want the question i am choosing to be easily identifiable as to not choose the wrong question.
 5. As a user i want instant feedback as to whether my choosen answer was correct or incorrect.
 6. As a user i want to see my final acore and be able to try again to improve my score.

+# Design

+## Colour Scheme

+* The main colours used for the quiz were white, light blue and a shade of blue called alicblue.
+These colours are inviting and clear to see for users of all ages.
+The colour blue is associated with freedom, imagination, intuition and inspiration.
+It is mentally an ideal colour for a user taking part in a quiz.
+* The colours were aliceblue, white and rgb(101, 147, 233).

+## Typography

+* The font used for the questions and answers was Solway.
+Sans Serif was used as a fallback in case of the Google Fonts link not working.
+Soloway was used to ensure a level of fun and playfulness.[Google fonts]https://fonts.google.com/?query=solway.

+## Imagery
+* The imagery used for this game was designed by myself.
+Using the K26 ToyBox font from dafont.com
+* I edited the image in Paint 3D by windows.